wolfeidau/exitus/README.md

 # exitus

-exitus is a very simple issue tracking API, it was built to illustrate a backend microservice built with golang which serves data from a postgresql database.
+exitus is a very simple issue tracking API, it was built to illustrate a backend [microservice](https://martinfowler.com/articles/microservices.html) written in [Go](https://golang.org/) which serves data from a [PostgreSQL](https://www.postgresql.org/) database.

 The name is derived from the origin of the word "issue".